episanty/QuODD/README.md

 This software was developed as an aid for the research presented in

 > Slalom in complex time: emergence of low-energy structures in tunnel ionization via complex time contours.
-E. Pisanty and M. Ivanov.
-In preparation.
+E. Pisanty and M. Ivanov. [arXiv:1507.00011](http://arxiv.org/abs/1507.00011).

-and it is also documented in
+and will also be documented in

 > Quantum Orbit Dynamic Dashboard: a navigation tool for complex time and complex space in tunnel ionization.
 E. Pisanty.
 In preparation.